bxparks/AceTime/examples/AutoBenchmark/README.md

 * The CPU time of most classes did not change much from v1.4 to v1.5.
-The big difference is that the Zone registries (kZoneRegistry, kZoneAndLinkRegistry) are now sorted by zoneId instead of zoneName, and the `ZoneManager::indexForZoneId()` will use a binary search, instead of a linear search.
+The big difference is that the Zone registries (kZoneRegistry, kZoneAndLinkRegistry) are now sorted by zoneId instead of zoneName, and the `ZoneManager::createForZoneId()` will use a binary search, instead of a linear search.
 This makes it 10-15X faster for ~266 entries.
-The `ZoneManager::indexForZoneName()` also converts to a zoneId, then performs a binary search, instead of doing a binary search on the zoneName directly.
-Even with the extra level of indirection, the `indexForZoneName()` is between 1.5-2X faster than the previous version.
+The `ZoneManager::createForZoneName()` also converts to a zoneId, then performs a binary search, instead of doing a binary search on the zoneName directly.
+Even with the extra level of indirection, the `createForZoneName()` is between 1.5-2X faster than the previous version.

 ## Arduino Nano